Kat-lc/tsed/docs/configuration.md

 Some options are provided:

 - `logger.level`: Change the default log level displayed in the terminal.
 Values: `debug`, `info`, `warn` or `error`.
 By default: `info`.
 - `logger.logRequest`: Log all incoming requests.
-By default is true and prints the configured `logger.requestFields`.
+By default, it is true and prints the configured `logger.requestFields`.
 - `logger.requestFields`: Fields displayed when a request is logged.
 Possible values: `reqId`, `method`, `url`, `headers`, `body`, `query`,`params`, `duration`.
 - `logger.reqIdBuilder`: A function called for each incoming request to create a request id.
 - `logger.jsonIndentation`: The number of space characters to use as white space in JSON output.
 Default is 2 (0 in production).